sirrice/pygg/README.md

         # correct generated R code
         scales_x_continuous(name='special label')

+        # less convenient but more explicit alternative syntax
+        scales_x_continuous(name=pygg.esc('special label'))

-You'll need to explicitly wrap these types of strings (inteded as R strings) in a layer of quotes.
+You'll need to explicitly wrap these types of strings (intended as R strings) in a layer of quotes.
 For convenience, we automatically provide wrapping for common functions:

         # "filename.pdf" is wrapped
         ggsave(p, "filename.pdf")

-        # string values passed to data_py are naively wrapped
-        TODO -- are there examples of how this is supposed to work?

 Questions